-20CCU111 Semester - I

-INI FORI 4H - 2C

-Instruction Hours / week: L: 0 T: 0 P: Marks: Internal: 40 External: 60 Total: 100

-End Semester Ex End Semester Exam: 3 Hours
+B. Com (CA) 2021-2022 21CCU111 INFORMATIO INTRODUCTION TO ON TECHNOLOGY (PRAC CTICAL)) Semester - I 4H - 2C Instruction Hours / week: L:0 T:0 P:4 Marks: Internal: 40 External: 60 End Semester Total: 100 Exam: 3 Hours

 - 1. To know the MS-word features and its application - 2.
 To be familiar with MS-Excel function and its application - 3.
 To be familiar with MS-Office application in preparing balance sheet. - 4.
 To be aware of the MS-Powerpoint and its usage. - 5.
-To understand the usage of MS-Access and its applications
+To understand the usage of MS-Access and its applications. - 6.
+To provide education in the use of Information and Communication Technology or ICT.

 - 1. Prepare documents and reports for the organization. - 2.
 Prepare datasheet and apply the built-in functions for analyzing the data to support decision making. - 3.
 Utilize visual aids and tools to present the data - 4.
 Design the presentations for the business meetings - 5.
-Store, retrieve data and make decisions based on the information.
+Store, retrieve data and make decisions based on the information. - 6.
+Keep information safe and make it easier to provide service delivery.

-LIST OF PRACTICALS MS WORD
+MS WORD

-- 1. Type Chairman's Speech/Auditor's report/Minutes/Agenda and perform the following operations: Bold, Underline, Font size, Style, Background color, Text color, Line spacing, Spell check, Alignment, Header & Footer, Inserting pages and page numbers, Find and Replace. - 2.
-Prepare shareholders meeting letter for 10 members' using Mail Merge Operation. - 3.
-Prepare your Resume by using a Wizard/Template.
+1. Type Chairman's Speech/Auditor's report/Minutes/Agenda and perform the following operations: Bold, Underline, Font size, Style, Background color, Text color, Line spacing, Spell check, Alignment, Header & Footer, Inserting pages and page numbers, Find and Replace.

+2. Prepare shareholders meeting letter for 10 members' using Mail Merge Operation.

+3. Prepare your Resume by using a Wizard/Template.